October 21, 2024 — Issue Brief

 Protect wages, bank accounts, the Earned Income and Child Tax Credits, and Social Security benefits from garnishment or offset.

-Prohibit deceptive or illegal practices by medical payment products like medical credit cards.
+Prohibit deferred interest and deceptive or illegal practices by medical payment products like medical credit cards.

 Stop nursing home debt collection against third parties.

-Strengthen the Fair Debt Collection Practices Act and
+Strengthen and defend Fair Debt Collection Practices Act and Regulation F.

-More than 1 in 4 households reports challenges paying energy bills.
+More than 1 in 4 households report challenges paying energy bills.
 Households suffer from the digital divide and robocalls.

 Strengthen programs to connect households to the internet and shrink the digital divide.

-Protect people from telemarketing and scam robocalls and texts, and ensure the TCPA remains an effective remedy.
+Protect people from telemarketing, scam, and unwanted robocalls and texts, and ensure the TCPA remains an effective remedy.

 Interest rate limits are the most effective protection against predatory lending and should cover all forms of credit.